EvalImperialforces/CMEECourseWork/Week1/README.txt

 - 'test.txt' file converted to comma seperated values.

-A 'Results' folder will be generated when scripts in code are run.
+A 'Results' folder will be generated when scripts in 'Code' are run.